Treatment of Deep Vein Thrombosis (DVT)

-Best hospitals for Deep vein thrombosis (dvt) treatment
+Best hospitals and doctors for deep vein thrombosis (dvt) treatment abroad

 Deep vein thrombosis, also known as DVT, is a disease, which develops when blood clotting occurs in the vein located deep in the body.
 Such deep blood clots usually develop in the thigh or lower leg, but they can also develop in other areas of the body as well.
 Deep vein thrombosis rarely develops in people younger than 50 years old.
 There are various factors which can contribute to development of deep veins blood clotting.
 Previous injury, which damaged the veins, is the most common one of them.
 Also, being overweight puts a person into the risk group, as there is increased pressure on the veins of the leg.